kuzzleio/documentation/src/plugins/1/events/core-kuzzle-start/index.md

 Triggered when Kuzzle has finished booting and is ready to process user requests.

 <div class="alert alert-info">Pipes cannot listen to that event, only hooks can.</div>

----

-## Payload

-This event does not provide any payload.